Neah Bay Activities and Attractions

 Recreation Permit for Neah Bay Activities

 Don’t forget to purchase a recreation permit.
-You can pick one up at:
+Permits can be purchased locally, in-person at:

 - Makah Marina – Open until 5:00 p.m.